GENESESHB/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 done
 ```

-#  a Bash script that uses a while loop and an if statement to display "Best School" 10 times but says "Hi" on a new line during the 9th iteration:
+# a Bash script that uses a while loop and an if statement to display "Best School" 10 times but says "Hi" on a new line during the 9th iteration

 ````bash
 #!/usr/bin/env bash

 # This script is displaying "Best School" 10 times with "Hi" on the 9th iteration